ovh/docs/pages/web/hosting/diagnostic_errors_module1clic/guide.en-ie.md

 ![upgrade_hosting](images/upgrade_hosting.png){.thumbnail}

-With the [Professional](https://www.ovhcloud.com/en-ie/web-hosting/professional-offer/) and [Performance](https://www.ovhcloud.com/en-ie/web-hosting/performance-offer/) offers, you can create up to three additional 1-click modules. **Performance** hosting plans also allow you to enable a [CloudDB](https://www.ovh.ie/cloud/cloud-databases/) for free.
+With the [Professional](https://www.ovhcloud.com/en-ie/web-hosting/professional-offer/) and [Performance](https://www.ovhcloud.com/en-ie/web-hosting/performance-offer/) offers, you can create up to three additional 1-click modules. **Performance** hosting plans also allow you to enable a [Web Cloud Databases](https://www.ovh.ie/cloud/cloud-databases/) for free.

 #### Solution 2: delete an unused database <a name="deleteDB"></a>